zx80/flask-simple-auth/DOCUMENTATION.md

 ## Parameters

-Request parameters (HTTP or JSON) are translated automatically to named function parameters, by relying on function type annotations.
+Request parameters (HTTP or JSON) are translated automatically to named function parameters by relying on function type annotations.
 Parameters are considered mandatory unless a default value is provided.

 ```python